ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 A> TODO: These lists are far from being complete -> input from Tiger Team on EPP Extensibility will fill these lists

 The following list of extensions is considered essential for the completeness of RPP as provisioning protocol for domain names.
-The core RPP protocol and its extensibility framework MUST enable creation of those extensions.
+The core RPP and its extensibility framework MUST enable creation of those extensions.

 **A.1** *Moved to (#appendix_extensions_optional) as A2.2*